-The SGS Emergency Grant program aims to provide support to registered, full-time graduate students who, during the course of their program, experience an unforeseen, financial emergency which impacts their ability to continue.
-The Emergency Grant cannot serve as a general source of funding or make up for a shortage in OSAP and other funding necessary to pursue graduate studies.
-The Emergency Grant can provide short-term financial relief to students in an immediate crisis caused by an unforeseen situation and/or unexpected expenses due to COVID-19 .
-Students requesting an SGS Emergency Grant are expected to meet with a member of the SGS Financial Advising Team to review the grant application and financial need assessment process.
+The SGS Emergency Grant program aims to provide short-term financial relief to students with an unexpected immediate financial crisis.
+The Emergency Grant cannot serve as a general source of support or make up for a shortage in OSAP and other graduate funding sources.
+Students are encouraged to meet with a member of the SGS Financial Advising Team to review available resources including OSAP and complete a financial need assessment to determine eligibility.

 SGS Emergency Loan

 The SGS Emergency Loan alleviates temporary cash flow problems for students who are expecting the release of funds in the near future (i.e., 30 to 120 days) from employment (U of T internal), a major award instalment, OSAP (Ontario Students’ Assistance Program), teaching assistantship, or research assistantship payment, etc.

 SGS Summer Gym Bursary

-With an aim to foster holistic health and wellness of graduate students, the SGS Summer Gym Bursary offers students a reimbursement for up to 100% of their campus summer athletic membership or program fees.
+With an aim to foster health and wellness of graduate students, the SGS Summer Gym Bursary offers students a reimbursement for up to 100% of their campus summer athletic membership or program fees.
 The SGS Summer Gym Bursary is open to registered professional and research stream graduate students.
 Participating facilities include Hart House Fitness Centre and Sport & Rec athletic facilities (which include the Athletic Centre, Goldring Centre, Varsity Centre and Back Campus Fields).

 UTM or UTSC graduate students interested in accessing summer athletic programs and services are asked to inquire locally about possible bursaries.
 UTM students may contact firstname.lastname@example.org and UTSC students are asked to visit the UTSC Graduate Education website for information and direct questions to email@example.com.